God Called Us into Life and Hope

 This is what makes God’s call so different from a phone call inviting us for dinner.
 God’s call comes with the power to do what it demands.
 To see this you have to distinguish this call of God from the general preaching of the gospel or witnessing to a friend.
 The call of God may or may not come in those acts of witness.

-A Call Goes Out to All People in One General Sense
+A Call Goes Out to All People in a General Sense

 Some Respond with Faith, Others Do Not